NicoClinco/ADVANCED_PROGRAMMING/homework_02/README.md

      3) df.closeOutput(); // close the output file

      NOTE:
-      -By default, the file is opened in the "append mode", thus, if a file with the same name exist, the entries are appended.
+      -By default, the file is opened in the "ouput/append mode", thus, if a file with the same name exist, the entries are appended.

       -The mean, the standard deviation, the histogram functions when